Hillsong College Harassment, Unlawful Discrimination and Sexual Misconduct Policy

 1.1 General

-If a staff member, student, or volunteer is the victim/survivor of sexual assault or sexual harassment, the first priority is the safety and wellbeing of the individual.
-As such, the individual is encouraged to seek support from a trusted source such as a family member, counsellor, campus pastor, College Pastoral Care, First Responder, or external provider before taking any formal action.
+If a staff member, student or volunteer is the victim/survivor of sexual assault or sexual harassment, the first priority is the safety and wellbeing of the individual.
+As such, the individual is encouraged to seek support from a trusted person such as a family member, counsellor, campus pastor, College Pastoral Care, First Responder or external provider before taking any formal action.
 The reporting person is advised to limit the number of people they inform about the incident/s so as not to jeopardise the impartiality of any future investigation.

-The below procedure applies to any incident involving a College student.
-Hillsong College also recognises that victims/survivors all respond in different ways and may not approach this procedure in a linear or sequential way.
+The below procedure applies to any incident involving a student of the College.
+The College also recognises that victims/survivors all respond in different ways and may not approach this procedure in a linear or sequential way.
 First Responders will exercise maximum flexibility and care while guiding a victim/survivor through this procedure.

-If the victim/survivor or anyone involved with Hillsong (collectively “participant”) wishes to receive support or chooses to take formal action, the following procedures are in place:
+If the victim/survivor or anyone involved with Hillsong (collectively “participant”) wishes to receive support or chooses to take formal action, the following procedure is in place.
+There are four steps to the procedure:

 1.2 Report